wultra/docucheck/docs/Story-Behind.md

 On top of that, we had a few additional requirements for our new documentation:

-- It should work on github as it is.
-That means that links from one repository to another should work both on github and our portal web-pages.
+- It should work on GitHub as it is.
+That means that links from one repository to another should work both on GitHub and our portal web-pages.
-- If documentation references a source file from the same repository, then the link at portal should point to the properly versioned source file at github.
+- If documentation references a source file from the same repository, then the link at portal should point to the properly versioned source file at GitHub.
 - We wanted to find and fix all broken links, including links to a specific chapter of the document.

 As you can see, this complex task cannot be achieved by using simple regexps and rename file rules, and that's why we started developing the `DocuCheck`.
 The `Swift` language was selected as an experiment to test, whether it's possible to build such a tool in a limited time (like in 2-3 weeks total).
 The next reason for that selection was a reason that no `java` developer was available at the time and we did not want to learn a next language, like `python` or `ruby`.